-The fair value of in-kind goods is taken as the value indicated by the donor.
-This value is tested for reasonableness by comparing it to the cost that the IFRC would incur if it were to buy in the open market similar goods for the same intended use.
+The fair value of in-kind goods, tangible assets and leasehold property operating costs is taken as the value indicated by the donor.
+This value is tested for reasonableness by comparing it to the cost that the IFRC would incur if it were to buy in the open market similar goods and tangible assets for the same intended use.
 If the market value is found to be significantly different to the value indicated by the donor, the value is revised to the market value.